-Universal Credit is a new benefit that supports people who are on a low income or out of work.
+Universal Credit is a benefit that supports working age people who are on a low income or out of work.
 In time it will replace the following six benefits:

 - Income-based Jobseeker's Allowance